 The rise of digital media, cloud computing, and big data analytics has created powerful opportunities for marketers to better engage with customers.
 But many companies are reaching a point of diminishing returns — or even worse, negative returns — on investments in these areas because they’re capturing and handling data in silos.

-Eliminating data silos and implementing a comprehensive strategy to govern data across functions has several tangible benefits:
+Eliminating data silos and implementing a comprehensive strategy to govern data across functions has several key benefits:

 - Better Marketing & Analytics: A unified data strategy enables marketers to create simple, consistent consumer experiences despite whatever organizational and technological complexity lurks beneath the surface.
 It also improves measurement, connects insights to action, drives greater accountability for outcomes over the lifetime of a customer, and enables marketers to move at the speeds of their consumers.